 Breaking Down NAICS Code 813990

-NAICS Code 813990 carries the somewhat vague label “Other Similar Organizations (except Business, Professional, Labor, and Political Organizations).”
-Think of it as the catch-all category for civic and social organizations that don’t fit neatly elsewhere.
-HOAs land here because they’re membership-based entities formed for mutual benefit rather than profit—similar to neighborhood clubs or tenant associations.
+NAICS Code 813990 carries the official designation “Other Similar Organizations (except Business, Professional, Labor, and Political Organizations),” as defined by the U.S. Census Bureau’s North American Industry Classification System.
+Think of naics code 813990 as the catch-all category for civic and social organizations that don’t fit neatly elsewhere.
+HOAs land here because they’re membership-based entities formed for mutual benefit rather than profit, similar to neighborhood clubs, tenant associations, and civic leagues.

-Here’s why HOAs aren’t classified under real estate management (NAICS 531311): the distinction comes down to purpose and ownership structure.
+Here’s why the naics homeowners association classification isn’t under real estate management (NAICS 531311): the distinction comes down to purpose and ownership structure.
 Real estate management companies are hired third parties that oversee properties for compensation.
 They’re service providers working for clients.
 HOAs, conversely, are self-governing organizations where homeowners themselves are the members managing their own shared interests.
-The association doesn’t “manage property” in the traditional sense—it governs a community of owners who collectively maintain common areas and enforce covenants.
+The association doesn’t “manage property” in the traditional sense, it governs a community of owners who collectively maintain common areas and enforce covenants.

 This classification matters significantly for insurance underwriting and banking relationships.
 Insurers evaluate risk differently for member organizations versus property management firms, often affecting coverage options and premiums.
 Banks similarly use this code to determine lending products, business account structures, and compliance requirements specific to civic organizations rather than commercial real estate operations.